skip to main content

 SPORTS

-7th Girls Softball is away against Woodland (East Meadow) @ 4:45 pm
+7th Girls Lacrosse is AWAY against Woodland MS (East Meadow) @ 4:45 pm

 A reminder that when students are called down for Early Dismissal they must stop at the lobby desk first and not exit the building on their own.